-Parents are continuously encouraged to express opinions and invited to all board meetings.
-During the 2012-2013 school year, we undertook a phone-based survey of parents to gather their specific feedback on safety, free play and academic enrichment at LEAP.
-During the conversations, we also solicited their general feedback on the program.
+Parents are continuously encouraged to express opinions and are invited to all board meetings.
+During the 2014-2015 school year, we undertook a written survey to parents in an effort to discover what is most important to parents and the vision they have for the future of the program.
+We also solicited their general feedback on the program.
 Parents' comments on the three core areas were overwhelmingly favorable, but they also offered valuable suggestions that the board and staff are working to address.
-We are currently in the process of distributing a new, written survey to parents in an effort to discover what is most important to them and the vision they have for the future of the program.